Skip to content

 4. Rate limits are per-model and per-provider

 Your OpenRouter account has overall limits, but individual providers may impose their own limits.
-Hitting Claude's rate limit through OpenRouter is the same as hitting it directly.
+Hitting a provider's rate limit through OpenRouter is the same as hitting it directly.

 5. Pricing transparency